microsoft/fluentui/packages/react-radio/Spec.md

 />
 ```

-## Radio Component vNext
+## Radio

 ### Variants

 The variants of the Radio component include visual styles and behaviour.
-The Radio component is expected to have the option of adding input or dorpdown component as a radio item (represented in the `Vertical with dropdown` and `Vertical with input` sections).
+The Radio component is expected to have the option of adding input or dropdown component as a radio item (represented in the `Vertical with dropdown` and `Vertical with input` sections).

 ### Horizonal